 - perform random acts of kindness in their life

-- explain how performing random acts of kindness can decrease bullying behaviour
+- explain how performing random acts of kindness at school can decrease bullying behaviour

 Instructions 5 min